jsk336/docs/docs/api/antha/parser.md

 ```go
 func ParseFile(fset *token.FileSet, filename string, src interface{}, mode Mode) (f *ast.File, err error)
 ```
-ParseFile parses the source code of a single Go source file and returns the corresponding ast.File node.
+ParseFile parses the source code of a single Antha source file and returns the corresponding ast.File node.
 The source code may be provided via the filename of the source file, or via the src parameter.